 Annual Agent Turnover | Metric of the Month

-Annual Agent Turnover is the percentage of all agents that leave a support organization over the course of a year.
-Let’s say, for example, that the average agent headcount for your service desk is 15, and that 5 agents leave and must to be replaced during the year.
+This month, I examine annual agent turnover, which is the percentage of all agents that leave a support organization over the course of a year.
+Let’s say, for example, that the average agent headcount for your service desk is 15 and that 5 agents leave and must to be replaced during the year.
 The annual agent turnover would therefore be 5 ÷ 15 = 33.3%.
-The metric is equally applicable to the service desk and desktop support, but the examples and illustrations we use in this month’s article will be specific to the service desk.
+The metric is equally applicable to the service desk and desktop support, but the examples and illustrations I use in this month’s article are specific to the service desk.

 Why it’s Important